openclimatefix/ocf_datapipes/README.md

-# ocf_datapipes
+# OCF Datapipes

-OCF's DataPipe based dataloader for training and inference
+OCF's DataPipes for training and inference in Pytorch.

 ## Usage